imsorx/blog/boosting-terminal.md

 > [ThatRubenAguilar](https://gist.github.com/ThatRubenAguilar) has build awesome git aliases, you can find it [here](https://gist.github.com/ThatRubenAguilar/85670a6948c6bec777ddaa2b1e8f5cca) and customize to your need.

-If you have any suggestion or tips, pleas do share ;)
+If you have any suggestion or tips, please do share ;)